abinit/abinit/doc/tutorial/eph4isotc.md

 eph_fsewin 0.3 eV   # Energy window for wavefunctions.
 ```

+!!! note

     Note that, in order to accelerate the calculation, we have decreased [[eph_fsewin]]
     from its default value of 1 eV to 0.3 eV.
     This is possible when the Gaussian method is used since
     states whose energy is 3-4 standard deviation from the Fermi level give negligible contribution to the double delta integral.
     In other words, for the Gaussian technique, an optimal value of [[eph_fsewin]] can be deduced from [[eph_fsmear]]
     Unfortunately, this is not possible when the tetrahedron method is used and, to some extent, also when the adaptive
     broadening is used.
     Hopefully, the next versions of the code will provide ...
     0.04 Ha ~ 1 eV

 Then we activate two tricks to make the calculation faster: